You can climb Mt. Kilimanjaro with AFM!

 Trip Registration Deadline

 Only 35 spots are available for this trip.
-To secure your opportunity for this life-changing adventure, you must submit your $500 deposit by insert date here.
+To secure your opportunity for this life-changing adventure, you must submit your application & $500 deposit by June 28, 2018.
 Deposits can be made below on our Paypal donation page.
 Note: Your deposit is non-refundable.

 Once you have made your deposit or expressed interest, we’ll give you all the information and help with clothing, hiking, safety, weather, equipment, timing, food, water, or anything else you want to know about.
 Our trip leaders will send you regular updates to help you prepare for the trek.
 Our trip leaders will help you every step of the way.
 Your excitement for this great adventure of a lifetime is going to build, so be sure to get your deposit in today!